ironsheep/P2-vscode-extensions/TASKS-User-win.md

 Get the latest binaries by downloading a `flexprop-{version}.zip` file from the [FlexProp Releases Page](https://github.com/totalspectrum/flexprop/releases).

 We are making a new program install location in these steps.
 We can't use `C:\Program Files (x86)` as FlexProp expects to be able to write to its own directory.
 So, Create a new program files directory called `C:\Programs\TotalSpectrum\FlexProp` and unpack the .zip file into that directory.
-Make sure that this directory you create is writable.
+Make sure that this directory is writable.

 Finish up by then [add a new PATH element](#os-windows) and make sure to also create the new Environment Variable `FlexPropPath=C:\Programs\TotalSpectrum\FlexProp`. _The User Tasks expect this environment variable to exist.
 They use it to locate the flash utility binary file._